amirahnasihah/frontend-development/04-intro-to-algorithms/02-array-algorithms/questions.md

 - `fruits.indexOf("apple")` means find what is the first index to get from the wanted element's location. ex; if the the element `apple` have 3 same value, it shows the first index that occur in the `fruits` array which is at index `2`.
 When finding missing numbers, you are looking for the elements that are not present in the array but are part of a specific range.

 - `arr.indexOf(i) === -1` checks if the value `i` is not present in the array `arr`, meaning `i` is a missing number.
 If the value is not found, `indexOf()` returns `-1`.
 So, `arr.indexOf(i) === -1` checks if the value `i` is NOT present in the array `arr`.

+Your understanding is mostly correct!
+Here's a summary of your points with some minor clarifications:

+1. `fruits[i]` represents the element/value at index `i` in the array 'fruits'.
+For example, `fruits[0]` would give you 'banana', `fruits[3]` would give you 'apple', and so on.

+2. `fruits[i + 1]` represents the element/value at the index obtained by adding 1 to the current index `i`.
+For example, if `i` is 1, then `fruits[i + 1]` would give you 'guava', which is at index 2.

+3. `fruits.indexOf("apple")` finds the first index where the element/value 'apple' occurs in the 'fruits' array.
+If there are multiple occurrences of 'apple', `indexOf()` returns the index of the first occurrence.
+For example, since 'apple' first occurs at index 2, `fruits.indexOf("apple")` would return 2.

+4. When finding missing numbers, you are indeed looking for elements that are not present in the array but are expected to be part of a specific range.

+5. `arr.indexOf(i) === -1` checks if the value `i` is not present in the array 'arr', which implies `i` is a missing number.
+If the value is not found, `indexOf()` returns -1, so `arr.indexOf(i) === -1` checks if the value `i` is NOT present in the array 'arr'.

+Your understanding is clear, and you've grasped the concepts quite well.
+Keep up the good work with JavaScript array algorithms!
+If you have any more questions or need further clarifications, feel free to ask.
+Happy coding!